720kb/ndm/README.md

 **_Why is so slow on my pc?_**

 ndm speed depends exclusively on your pc/device specs and npm commands speed.
-We can't do much to speed up npm commands and charge at the moment.
-Wishing npm will be faster in the next releases.
+We can't do much to speed up npm native commands, hoping those will be faster on each new release.